 Solomon, described as the “brightest light in the smaller circle” (Par.
 14.34-35), takes the task of answering the pilgrim’s question.
 This language, like the canto’s opening salvo, is recapitulatory with respect to the “events” of the heaven of the sun.
-The smaller circle is the first of the two concentric circles that now surround the pilgrim and Beatrice, the one that formed around them in Paradiso 10, and Solomon’s being the “brightest light” in the first circle takes us back to the pilgrim’s curiosity as to the reason for Solomon’s relative importance: a query that is embedded in the language of St. Thomas in Paradiso 10, expressed by St. Thomas in Paradiso 11, and answered by St. Thomas in Paradiso 13.
+The smaller circle is the first of the two concentric circles that now surround the pilgrim and Beatrice, the one that formed around them first, in Paradiso 10.
+Solomon’s being the “brightest light” in the first circle takes us back to the pilgrim’s curiosity as to the reason for Solomon’s relative importance: a query that is embedded in the language of St. Thomas in Paradiso 10, articulated by St. Thomas in Paradiso 11, and answered by St. Thomas in Paradiso 13.

-Solomon now speaks in “a modest voice”—perhaps, says Dante (it is quite magical, this “forse”), like the voice with which the angel spoke to Mary:
+Solomon now speaks in “a modest voice” — perhaps, says Dante (it is quite magical, this “forse”), like the voice with which the angel spoke to Mary:

 E io udi’ ne la luce più dia del minor cerchio una voce modesta, forse qual fu da l’angelo a Maria . . .
 (Par.
 14.34-36)